jonathf/numpoly/docs/comparison.rst

     >>> q0 < q0**2 < q0**3
     True

-  If the largest polynomial in one polynomial is larger than in another, leading coefficients are ignored:
+  If the largest polynomial exponent in one polynomial is larger than in another, leading coefficients are ignored:

   .. code:: python